samuel-skean/Dotfiles/README.md

 - Consider switching to [`yadm`](https://yadm.io/) (Yet Another Dotfiles Manager) or similar purpose-built software that uses an otherwise desirable version control system.

+## NOTE ON LICENSING:
+`LICENSE.txt` takes precedence over anything else in this repository when it comes to defining the license of this code.
+But in case the bit in the license about "machine-executable object code" seems confusing (this repo is almost all config files and script files) then please just distribute the code with the same license attached.
+If you do find a way to derive "machine-executable object code" from this repo, be my guest and omit the license text if you so desire :).